UdoUchee/buildSnakeGame/readme.md

         - // 38 is for the up arrow
         - // 37 is for the left arrow
         - // 40 is for the down arrow
-    - gfgg

-1. Ensure that Snake does not continue after hitting any of the 4 walls
+4. Ensure that Snake does not continue after hitting any of the 4 walls
   > pseudocode:
     - // Write if statament to check:
       - // if snake has hit bottom